ros-controls/ros2_control/README.md

 ## About
 This package is a part of the ros2_control framework.
-For further description check the [documentation](https://ros-controls.github.io/control.ros.org/).
+For more, please check the [documentation](https://ros-controls.github.io/control.ros.org/).

 ## Acknowledgements